zedmatrix/ZirconiumOS/README.md

 ## Zirconium OS - systemd

+- `Chapter_02/1-install-filesystem.sh`
+- `Chapter_02/2-install-directories.sh`
+> Should be run from a usb drive or from the host build tools.<br>
+> If Preparing a new use the live iso and copy this repo to a usb stick.

 ### Installing

 * Copy the `repos` into `/mnt/lfs/ybuild/repos`
 * Copy Files from Chapter_03:
 * `ca-bundle.crt` - Certifications to allow the libcurl module to download inside chroot.